Traditions at Berkeley

 The Cannon is fired at the beginning of each home football game, after each score, and after each victory.
 Members of the Rally Committee have the opportunity to serve on Cannon Crew and help fire the California Victory Cannon!

-It’s a well-known tradition that students should avoid wearing red—lest they rep Stanford colors—but it’s especially important not to do so at the Big Game!
+It’s a well-known tradition that you should avoid wearing red to sporting events—lest you rep Stanford’s colors—but it’s especially important not to do so at the Big Game!
+Instead, students opt for blue, gold, yellow, and white.

 Big Game Bonfire